Dănuț Lupu: Club career

 In 1994, Lupu returned to Romania at Rapid București, but after only two league games played, he joined Lucescu's "Brescia Romena", as around that period, his fellow Romanians Gheorghe Hagi, Florin Răducioiu, Ioan Sabău and Dorin Mateuț also played for the club.
 He made his Serie A debut on 4 September 1994, playing as a starter in a 1–1 draw against Juventus.
 He played a total of 15 matches in the Italian league, scoring one goal in a 1–0 home victory against Reggiana.
 Subsequently, Lupu returned to play for a short while at Rapid, after which he spent the next two seasons with Dinamo.
 In 1997, when Lucescu became Rapid's coach, Lupu returned for a third spell at The Railwaymen, and after winning the Cupa României in the first season, he won the championship in the following one, contributing with five goals scored in 28 matches.
 He then played the entire match in the 5–0 win over Steaua in the 1999 Supercupa României.
-In 2000 he returned for a third spell at Dinamo in which he made his last Divizia A appearance on 27 August in a 2–1 loss to Oțelul Galați, having a total of 228 matches with 44 goals scored in the competition.
+In 2000 he returned for a third spell at Dinamo in which he made his last Divizia A appearance on 27 August in a 2–1 loss to Oțelul Galați, totaling 228 matches with 44 goals in the competition.
 Afterwards he played for Laminorul Roman in the Romanian second league and ended his career in Israel at Hapoel Tzafririm.

 In the European Cups, Lupu played for Dinamo București, Panathinaikos, OFI and Rapid a total of 39 matches in which he scored three goals (including seven appearances in the Intertoto Cup).